 Dave joined the ICAS Sustainability Committee in 2013 after winning the first ICAS Sustainability Competition.
-Dave has worked in business and in practice, and now primarily works with a small Member Firm in Herefordshire providing accounting services to local charities.
+Dave has worked in business and in practice, and now primarily works with a small Member Firm in Herefordshire providing accounting and administration services to local charities.

 Fiona is an ICAS member.
 She has been based in Hong Kong for over 25 years and has an active interest in sustainability.